net4nt/axmol/README.md

 >
 > Use the `dev` branch if you want to contribute to v3 development or test new features.
 For production deployment, please use the `release/2.x` branch.
 >
-> ⚠️ **Do not submit PRs to the `release/2.x` branch that apply full-file `clang-format` changes.**
+> ⚠️ **Do not submit PRs to the `release/2.x` branch that apply full-file `clang-format` or large-scale reformatting changes.**
-> Such changes significantly increase merge conflicts and consume unnecessary time from @halx99.
+> Such changes significantly increase merge conflicts and make code review unnecessarily difficult, consuming @halx99’s time.
 > Any PRs violating this rule **will not be accepted**.

 ***